E2E Learning Massive MIMO for Multimodal Semantic Non-Orthogonal Transmission and Fusion: System Model

 By aggregating the baseband received signals across all subcarriers and OFDM symbols, the overall baseband received signal $\mathbf{Y}_{\rm BB}\in\mathbb{C}^{N_c\times N_{{\rm RF},r}\times Q}$ is obtained.
 Finally, the BS performs semantic decoding on $\mathbf{Y}_{\rm BB}$ and executes subsequent tasks to produce the final output $\mathbf{R}$, i.e.,

-where $\mathcal{D}(\cdot)$ denotes the decoding function.
+where $\mathcal{F}_{\rm dec}(\cdot)$ denotes the decoding function.

 We consider a typical time-varying multipath massive MIMO-OFDM channel.
 In particular, the channel is assumed to be constant within each OFDM symbol and changes from one OFDM symbol to the next.
 Let \(L_p[k]\) denote the number of multipath components between the $k$th UE and the BS.
-The channel matrix on the \(n\)th subcarrier for the \(q\)th OFDM symbol is modeled as
+The channel matrix on the \(n\)th subcarrier for the \(q\)th OFDM symbol is modeled as{{\footnote{{In this work, we employ theoretical channel models in order to provide controllable and reproducible evaluation, and to ensure fair comparison with existing baselines.
+These models allow us to clearly illustrate the performance trends of the proposed framework under varying conditions.
+While practical channel datasets such as those generated by Sionna could provide further validation, incorporating them is left as an important direction for future work.}}}}

 where \(\alpha[{l,k}]\) is the complex gain of the \(l\)th path, \(\theta_t[{l,k}]\in[-\pi,\pi]\) and \(\theta_r[{l,k}]\in[-\pi,\pi]\) denote the angle of departure (AoD) at the UE and the angle of arrival (AoA) at the BS, respectively, \(\tau[{l,k}]\) is the delay of the \(l\)th path, \(f_{d}[l,k]\) is the Doppler frequency of the \(l\)th path, \(T_s\) is the OFDM sampling interval, and \(T_I\) is the time interval of one OFDM symbol.